Styal line: History

 In 1993, a short spur line to Manchester Airport was opened, branching away the Styal line between Heald Green and Styal.
 Initially, services ran via Heald Green only, until a triangular junction was added a few years later which provided a link towards Styal.
 Many services were then diesel powered until 2014.
 The introduction of Class 350s by First TransPennine Express on the Edinburgh-Manchester Airport line in December 2013 and Class 319s by Northern Rail in early 2015 curtailed the use of diesel trains on the line; this allowed for a 100 mph service compared with 75 mph limit for many diesel trains, such as the Class 156 and the now-retired Class 142 Pacer trains.

 In 2006, the platforms at Mauldeth Road, Burnage, East Didsbury and Gatley stations were all reconstructed, as well as access improvements at Heald Green; patronage on the line increased after this investment.
 At the time, most platforms were future-proofed and extended to allow six carriage operation; however, it was not until 2019, with the arrival of the Class 195 and Class 331 units, that this platform capacity was fully utilised on Northern routes to Liverpool (Mauldeth Road) and Blackpool North (Burnage, East Didsbury and Gatley) which operate with six coaches.

 In recent years, usage of the line has surged with growing commuter patronage, along with non-stopping services which use the line between Manchester Piccadilly and Manchester Airport.
 Nowadays, most services on the line operate via the airport.
 There are a couple of services each day (mainly long-distance trains) which take the direct route from Styal to Heald Green; that is to say, from Heald Green South Junction to Heald Green North Junction, for train crew route knowledge retention purposes northbound.
 However, the only services on the junction southbound are either freight or a Transport for Wales service which doesn't stop at either station and only operates on Sundays.
-This route can also be used for diversions if the Stockport route is closed for engineering work or is blocked due to an operational incident.
+This route can also be used for diversions if the Stockport route is closed for engineering work or blocked by an operational incident.